 The Oregon Department of Agriculture (ODA) receives grant funding from the United States Department of Agriculture (USDA) to enhance the competitiveness of Oregon's specialty crops.
 ODA accepts competitive applications for specialty crop grant funds annually.

-Solely enhance the competitiveness of US specialty crops
+Enhance the competitiveness of U.S. specialty crops

 Crops that are eligible

 The following organizations can submit projects that aim to enhance the production and competitiveness of Oregon’s specialty crop industries:

 - For-profit organizations

 - Industry trade associations